sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

   : - `creator`
      - **required**: false
      - **type**: String
-     - **description**: Specifies the entity responsible for this override.
+     - **description**: Specifies the entity responsible for this entry.
      - **example**: "you@yourdomain.com" or "Your Name Here" : - `expire`
       - **required**: false